Kinzl Crests

 Location of Pernik Peninsula on Loubet Coast, Antarctic Peninsula.

-The Kinzl Crests are three peaks, 2,135 m high, on Pernik Peninsula, Loubet Coast in Graham Land, Antarctica, standing 3 nmi east of Salmon Cove and Lallemand Fjord.
+The Kinzl Crests are a group of three peaks, 2,135 m high, on Pernik Peninsula, Loubet Coast in Graham Land, Antarctica, standing 3 nmi east of Salmon Cove and Lallemand Fjord.
 They were mapped from air photos taken by the Falkland Islands and Dependencies Aerial Survey Expedition, 1956–57, and were named by the UK Antarctic Place-Names Committee for Hans Kinzl, an Austrian glaciologist.